Wonderful trip for an overview of French Canada. Although not arduous, be prepared for a lot of walking.

 Afternoon: Upon arrival in Québec City, we will transfer via motorcoach to our hotel for check-in.
 Take some time to freshen up and relax before dinner or feel free to walk around the hotel and surrounding area.

-Dinner: We will walk 1 block from the hotel to a renowned pub in the heart of Old Québec for a 3-course plated meal with appetizer (soup or salad), choice of entrée (meat, seafood, vegetarian), and dessert of the day, plus beverage choices including coffee (regular/decaf), hot tea, water; other beverages available for purchase from the bar.
+Dinner: We will walk one block from the hotel to a renowned pub in the heart of Old Québec for a 3-course plated meal with appetizer (soup or salad), choice of entrée (meat, seafood, vegetarian), and dessert of the day, plus beverage choices including coffee (regular/decaf), hot tea, water; other beverages available for purchase from the bar.

 Activity note: Riding a funiculaire (cable car).
 Walking up to 1 mile; cobblestone, uneven ground.